 Pay particular attention to your elbows and heels.
 When you do this daily it only takes a few minutes and you owe it to yourself to look after your skin.

 CAUTION: Keep moist areas of your skin dry.
-Keep in between your toes dry as this can be a source of infection.
+Take extra care to dry between your toes as this can be a source of infection.

 It is extremely important that those of us who live with lymphoedema should take good care of our skin to prevent infection like cellulitis.